AdaCore/spark2014/lrm/source/subprograms.rst

    ``moded_item`` in the ``moded_item_list`` is unconditional.
-The condition is ignored for the purposes of determining the effective mode and the ``mode_selector`` of the ``mode_specification`` is used as described above to determine the *effective* mode..
+The condition is ignored for the purposes of determining the effective mode and the ``mode_selector`` of the ``mode_specification`` is used as described above to determine the *effective* mode.

 #.
 If a ``moded_item`` is a subcomponent then the *entire* object of